pawelsakowski/AF-RCPP/README.md

 * using loops in C++, via Rcpp
 * using vectors in R with antithetic sampling

 We also introduce a simple `c++` application which runs in Command Line (Windows) or terminal (Linux/MacOS).
-To compile its source code into executable file you can use one of the popular IDEs ([Microsoft Visual Studio](https://visualstudio.microsoft.com/), [CLion](https://www.jetbrains.com/clion/), [Code Blocks](http://www.codeblocks.org/)), code editors ([VS Code](https://code.visualstudio.com/), [Xcode](https://developer.apple.com/xcode/), [Sublime Text](https://www.sublimetext.com/), [Vim](https://www.vim.org/), and many others) or even simple text editors (just to mention [Notepad++](https://notepad-plus-plus.org/) on Windows).

-I highly recommend here trying [VS Code](https://code.visualstudio.com/) for this.
+To compile its source code into executable file you can use one of the popular IDEs.
+I recommend [VS Code](https://code.visualstudio.com/) for this.
 Below you will useful information how to set up VS Code for work with c++ code using the GCC compiler.
-Its very simple and shouldn't take your more than 5 minutes!
+Its very simple and shouldn't take your more than 5 minutes.

-- getting started with C/C++ for Visual Studio Code: https://code.visualstudio.com/docs/languages/cpp
+* getting started with C/C++ for Visual Studio Code: https://code.visualstudio.com/docs/languages/cpp
 * using GCC on Linux: https://code.visualstudio.com/docs/cpp/config-linux
 * using GCC with MinGW on Windows: https://code.visualstudio.com/docs/cpp/config-mingw
 * Please change the `"${file}"` element of the `tasks.json` file into `"${fileDirname}/*.cpp"` (under Linux/MacOS) or `"${fileDirname}\\**.cpp"` (under Windows).
 This will allow to build projects which consist of more then one `*.cpp` file.